-The detailed requirements are communicated to candidates at the time they are officially approached by the IAEA for an expert assignment.
+Detailed requirements for each assignment are communicated to candidates at the time they are officially approached by the IAEA for an expert assignment.

 In general, experts should have a university degree in a relevant field and several years of experience in the required subject.
-There are, however, also requirements for expertise which can be met by personnel with an appropriate technical certificate.
+There are also, however, also requirements for expertise which can be met by personnel with an appropriate technical certificate.

 Experience in project management, especially of technical cooperation projects, is especially valuable.